How to Get a French Passport

 Do I have to live in France to get a passport through marriage?

-Yes, demonstrating a connection to France is a key requirement, even when applying through marriage.
-If you and your French spouse live in France, you must have been married for at least four years and lived together in France continuously for at least three of those years.
-If you live abroad, you must be married for at least five years, and your French spouse must be registered with the local French consulate.
+You have to show a real connection to France either way.
+If you and your French spouse live in France, you generally need to have been married at least four years and lived together in France for at least three of them.
+If you live abroad, the requirement is usually five years of marriage, and your spouse must be registered with the local French consulate.

 Leave a Reply